aspose-barcode-cloud/aspose-barcode-cloud-go/docs/BarcodeApi.md

 ## PostBarcodeRecognizeFromUrlOrContent

 > BarcodeResponseList PostBarcodeRecognizeFromUrlOrContent(ctx, optional)
 Recognize barcode from an url or from request body.
-Request body can contain raw data bytes of the image or encoded with base64.
+Request body can contain raw data bytes of the image with content-type \"application/octet-stream\".
+An image can also be passed as a form field.

 ### PostBarcodeRecognizeFromUrlOrContent Required Parameters